Omonigho24/Data-Professionals-Survey-Analysis/README.md

 4. Favourite programming language
 5. Difficulty to break into the space
 6. Level of happiness with Salary and Work/life balance.

+## Data Transformation

+The dataset came really messy and required a good time of data transformation.
+All the cleaning was done on Power BI but was importing as a CSV file.
+The following issues:
+- Missing values
+- Data redundabcy
+- Inconsistencies
+- Empty columns
+- Inaccurate entries